 Grab a socket wrench and unscrew the retaining bolts to the brackets that hold the garage door rollers.
 Again…DO NOT DO THIS FOR THE BOTTOM ROLLER.

-Sorry to sound like a broken record, but it’s important.
+Sorry to sound like a broken record, but it’s essential.

 Once you’ve got the bracket off, the roller will slide right out of the track.

-Its a good idea to inspect your garage door brackets for any damage, especially if you have an older garage door.
-I had a relatively new house, so mine were OK.
+It’s good to inspect your garage door brackets for any damage, especially if you have an older garage door.
+I had a relatively new house, so mine was OK.

-From here, the old plastic roller just falls out and the new one just slides in its place.
+The old plastic roller just falls out, and the new one just slides in its place.

-When you’re putting the new rollers into the hinges, it’s a good idea to add a little lubricant to help things run smoothly.
+When you’re putting the new rollers into your garage door hinges, it’s good to add a little lubricant to help things run smoothly.